driftavalli/kubernetes-the-hard-way/docs/04-compute-resources.md

 qemu-img resize worker.img +40G
 ```

-We should still have the cloud-iinit files from the previous module.
+We should still have the cloud-init files from the previous module.

 <pre><code>
 cat &lt;&lt;EOF | tee ~/tmp/backup/user-data.bak